In the fight for equality, more men should be involved in the conversation. After all, they are half of the equation.

-The Rising Star Awards are now open for nominations across 20 job sectors, in addition to a Rising Star Champion Award, a Company of the Year Award and Men for Gender Balance to showcase individuals and companies who promote gender equality in the workplace.
+The Rising Star Awards are now open for nominations across 20 job sectors, in addition to a Rising Star Champion Award, a Company of the Year Award, Men for Gender Balance and new for this year, our Global Award for Achievement to showcase individuals and companies who promote gender equality in the workplace.

-Purchase a ticket for a female team member to attend the WeAreFutureLeaders Conference on 21 May 2020
+Purchase a ticket for a female team member to attend WeAreTechWomen’s One Tech World Conference on 11-13 May 2021

 Read our latest interviews with senior men championing women in the workplace and fighting for gender equality.

 WeAreTheCity is in support of the United Nation’s HeForShe campaign and agree with the goal of having more men and boys engaged with women’s rights as part of the gender equality debate.

 We are talking to male supporters to showcase the changes they are implementing, within their businesses, in the hope that others will follow suit.

 Unconscious biasness or implicit bias occurs subconsciously, it’s a series of judgements that assess people we encounter in life.
 Whether that be in the workplace or in the public.
 Many of us are not even aware of our subconscious views and how they affect the way we treat others around us.
 The impacts and implications for both the victim and the bias party is not always obvious.
 The judgements are based on background, social stereotypes, cultural identity and even our own personal experiences.